BYUcs236ta/cs236_Decker_Goodrich/Lab3.md

 **(NOT REQUIRED FOR THE LAB)**
 1. Import your code from project 2b
+2. Create database class
+	1. A database should have a map\<string,Relation*\> in it to store the relation
+	2. Questions:
+		1. Why is that it's type?
+		2. Why are we using pointers here?
-2. Create Interpreter class
+3. Create Interpreter class
-3. Add in evalSchemes, evalFacts, evalQueries methods
+4. Add in evalSchemes, evalFacts, evalQueries methods
-4. In interpreter::run() call each of those methods
+5. In interpreter::run() call each of those methods
-5. Try to keep code as modular as possible
+6. Try to keep code as modular as possible
-6. Good Luck!
+7. Good Luck!